samir-gandhi/pingdocs-demo/ciam-passwordless/CIAMPasswordlessProtectRegistrationAuthenticationAccountRecoveryMainFlow/nodes/v64gvzmcyy.md

-# Functions - Check if MFA is enabled to this user.
+# Functions - string
+Check if MFA is enabled to this user.
 ## Configuration
 ID:  v64gvzmcyy